 It’s important to remember, November 4, 2020, is the deadline for purchasing SketchUp perpetual licenses and maintenance and support renewals.
 Mark this date in your calendar!

-Based heavily on user feedback, the team at SketchUp polished up a few features that will keep your workflow humming along smoothly!
+User-friendly updates to SketchUp Pro 2020 have landed!
+SketchUp have polished up a few features that will keep your workflow humming along smoothly!

 Freshening up SketchUp Pro

 Now that you’ve had some time to enjoy better toggling visibility with hidden geometry and objects, this feature just got even better.
 Hidden geometry and hidden objects are now split up so you can select and save them separately on a Scene-by-Scene basis.
 You will see a new checkbox in the Scenes panel that lets you save the visibility state of hidden objects, not just hidden geometry.
 This gives you better visibility control per Scene.